Next Sitting of the Professional Examination Scheduled

 Q. WHEN CAN I REGISTER?

-A. Registration for the examination will open mid-July and will close on Friday, September 8th, 2017.
+A. Registration is now open.
+Registration will close on Friday, September 1st, 2017.
 Candidates will not be able to register for the examination past the deadline.

 Q. WHAT IS THE COST OF WRITING THE EXAMINATION?

 A. The cost to write the PSB Professional examination is $500.
 The Examination fee is $500.00 plus GST/HST, and may be paid by Visa, MasterCard, or cheque.
 The PSB office will confirm receipt of your payment and advise you of the location and time of the Examination by e-mail.
 Please note there will be a separate fee for each Examination attempt ($150 per additional attempt).